Physical Therapy Treatments For Rheumatoid Arthritis

 What Is Rheumatoid Arthritis?

-Autoimmune diseases are conditions where your body’s immune system begins mistakenly attacking its own tissues.
+Autoimmune diseases are conditions in which your body’s immune system begins to mistakenly attack its own tissues.

-This mistaken autoimmune response can lead to a variety of symptoms, depending on the bodily systems involved.
+This mistaken autoimmune response can lead to a variety of symptoms and complications, depending on the bodily systems involved.

 In rheumatoid arthritis, this autoimmune response affects the soft tissue around your body’s joints.